The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf Galaxies: CMD Modeling set up

 We model each UFD CMD using \texttt{MATCH} \citep{Dolphin02}, a commonly used software routine that recovers the system SFH by forward modeling the CMD with a combination of simple stellar population models.
 Details on the CMD fitting methodology are provided in the original papers and in many other nearby galaxy studies \citep[e.g.,][]{Weisz14, McQuinn15}.
 Here, we provide specific details used for modeling our sample.

 We use a Kroupa initial mass function \citep{Kroupa01}, normalized between 0.08~$M_{\odot}$ and 120~$M_{\odot}$, and an unresolved binary fraction of 0.35, with secondary masses drawn from a uniform mass ratio distribution.
 The binary fraction in UFD galaxies is poorly known.
 However, because our CMDs do not extend significantly below the oMSTO, this parameter as very little impact.
-To verify this, we have repeated our analysis assuming binary fractions of 0.5 and 0.7, and obtained virtually indistinguishable results.
+To verify this, we have repeated our analysis assuming binary fractions of 0.5 and 0.7, and obtained virtually indistinguishable results (more details are available in the Appendix).
 We assume homogeneous RR Lyrae based distances, anchored to Gaia eDR3, from \citet{Savino22} and foreground extinction from \citet{Green19}.
 Our adopted distance and extinction values are listed in Tab.~\ref{tab:SFH}.

 We adopt the BaSTI scaled-Solar stellar models \citep{Hidalgo18}.
 While many galaxies in this mass range exhibit various degrees of $\alpha$-enhancement \citep[e.g.,][]{Simon19}, this generally has a minor impact on the broadband filters, and scaled-Solar models are used in many SFH studies \citep[e.g.,][]{Monelli10a,Skillman17}.
 The main difference is a zero-point offset in the recovered [Fe/H] values \citep{Salaris93,Cassisi04}.
 We show the effects of $\alpha$-enhanced vs scaled-Solar mixtures in Appendix~\ref{App:models} and find negligible differences in the recovered SFHs.
 The adequacy of BaSTI scaled-Solar models is further illustrated in Appendix~\ref{App:depth}, in which we show that the CMD of te metal-poor MW globular cluster M92 is well-mathced by the scaled-Solar isochrone of the appropriate age and metallicity.